Wright Flyer

 The Wright brothers flew it four times in a location now part of the town of Kill Devil Hills, about 4 mi south of Kitty Hawk, North Carolina.
-The airplane flew 852 ft on its fourth and final flight, but was damaged on landing, and minutes later powerful gusts blew it over, wrecking it.
+The airplane flew 852 ft on its fourth and final flight, but was damaged on landing, and wrecked minutes later when powerful gusts blew it over.

-The aircraft never flew again but was shipped home and subsequently restored by Orville.
-The aircraft was initially displayed in a place of honor at the London Science Museum until 1948 when the resolution of an acrimonious priority dispute finally allowed it to be displayed in the Smithsonian.
-It is now exhibited in the National Air and Space Museum in Washington, D.C.
+The brothers shipped the wreckage back to Dayton, and the aircraft never flew again.
+Orville later restored it and displayed it on several occasions.
+The Flyer joined the Smithsonian Institution's collection of historic aircraft in 1948 after the end of a long and bitter dispute between Orville and the Institution over its refusal to recognize the Flyer as the first successful airplane.
+Today, it is on display in a place of honor in the National Air and Space Museum in Washington, D.C.

 Design and construction

 The Flyer was based on the Wrights' experience testing gliders at Kitty Hawk between 1900 and 1902.
 Their last glider, the 1902 Glider, led directly to the design of the Wright Flyer.

 The Wrights built the aircraft in 1903 using spruce for straight members of the airframe (such as wing spars) and ash wood for curved components (wing ribs).
 The wings were designed with a 1-in-20 camber.
+The fabric for the wing was 100% cotton muslin called "Pride of the West", a type used for women's underwear.
+It had a warp of 107 threads per inch, a weft of 102, and a total thread count of 209.

 Since they could not find a suitable automobile engine for the task, they commissioned their employee Charlie Taylor to build a new design from scratch, a lightweight 12 hp gasoline engine, weighing 180 lb, with a 1 USgal fuel tank.
 A sprocket chain drive, borrowing from bicycle technology, powered the twin propellers, which were also made by hand.
 In order to avoid the risk of torque effects from affecting the aircraft handling, one drive chain was crossed over so that the propellers rotated in opposite directions.